 In finishing I’d like to say that everyone has the ability to lose weight (unless there is some medical condition that prevents you).
 The reason people find it so difficult is an internal subconscious block (belief system, old issue, addiction).
 So it makes sense that without psychotherapy for weight loss it’s going to a difficult battle and perhaps a losing battle for many people.

-If you’d like to book a session to help you lose weight why not book a session, you have nothing to lose, well actually you have a lot to lose !
+If you’d like to start work why not book a session today, you have nothing to lose, well actually you have a lot to lose !